bt919/wordle/README.md

 # Wordle Clone

 ## Introduction
 This project is a clone of the game Wordle.
-It uses vite on the frontend, fastify on the backend, postgresql for the database, and typescript for both the frontend and backend.
+It uses vite and typescript on the frontend, fastify and typescript on the backend, and postgresql for the database.

 ### Features
 - classic wordle mode